The Post Millennial: Ownership and revenue

 The website was initially owned by the Montreal-based The Post Millennial Corporation.
 It was criticised for the lack of transparency about its ties to Conservative Party politicians.

 In mid-2019, in announcing its hiring of Ballingall as executive, The Post Millennial said it was funded by "private investors".
 According to Taghva, the site was receiving revenue from consulting clients and through paid subscriptions or advertisements; it did not reveal the number of subscribers and displayed no ads.
 After securing a buyer for The Post Millennial in 2022 and announcing his own departure, Azrieli stated he had self-funded the website.

 In May 2022, the Human Events Media Group announced that it had acquired The Post Millennial.
 The Human Events Media Group also owns Human Events, an American conservative publication founded in 1944 that went online-only in 2013.

+In November 2025, JTN Network, the parent company of Just the News, announced that it had acquired The Post Millennial and Human Events.
+The company announced it planned to expand The Post Millennial by shifting its focus to a younger demographic.

 Content

 The Post Millennial provides both national and regional stories.
 It runs stories on politics and culture.
 Its opinion section is a significant portion of its content, and conservative figures such as Barbara Kay have written opinions for the outlet.
 According to a CBC report published in 2019, much of the news content provided by The Post Millennial is reused from other media outlets with no additional reporting.
 In an interview for Rebel News in 2020, Ali Taghva said the website had been intended as a media outlet delivering unedited stories that would "speak for themselves".

 In July 2020, after Black Lives Matter protester Garrett Foster was fatally shot in Austin, Texas, The Post Millennial falsely claimed that Foster had fired shots at a civilian vehicle.
 In fact, Foster had not fired any shots before he was killed.
 The Post Millennial later issued a correction, but continued to blame Foster for the death; The Daily Dot described the episode as an example of how "disinformation circulated by fringe groups to support their preferred narrative—that Black Lives Matter protesters are violent and lawless—works its way into the conservative media ecosystem and up to the White House."
 An analysis by Politico and the Institute for Strategic Dialogue on media in the lead-up to the 2020 presidential election in the United States found that the most prominent figures claiming violence by Black Lives Matter and claiming fraudulent ballots, James O'Keefe and Turning Point USA, were posted by The Post Millennial.